NotMadscientist/CCCaster/ReadMe.txt

 Other notes:

+    If you use an analog controller, make sure to adjust the deadzone, else you might get weird inputs.

     You can change the netplay delay in-game by pressing Ctrl + Number on the keyboard.

     You can press and hold down the space-bar to prevent fast-forward when spectating.